Skip to main content

 note

-When working across feature branches, you'll need to target the branch using the following command: yarn change --branch origin/{branch-name}.
+When working across feature branches, you'll need to target the branch using the following command: npm run change --branch origin/{branch-name}.

 Example: Generated change file: